top of page

 Thirkleby Hall.

 This old seal stamp comes from Italy.
-The engraved arms can be described as "Per fess: in chief Or, an eagle displayed crowned; in base Argent, a curved feather".
-The crowned eagle in Italian heraldry refers to imperial allegiance or concession, often indicating that the family has been granted privileges by the Holy Roman Emperor.
+The arms can be described as "Per fess: in chief Or, an eagle displayed crowned; in base Argent, a curved feather".
+The crowned eagle in Italian heraldry refers to imperial allegiance, often indicating that the family has been granted privileges by the Holy Roman Emperor.
 It thus appears frequently in arms of Lombard, Venetian, and South Tyrolean origin, regions once under imperial influence.
 The curved feather (or plume), however, is much less common in heraldry, especially in Italian arms.
 Feathers in heraldry can represent ostrich feathers, symbolizing obedience or noble status.
 It can also refer to quills or pens, sometimes used by notaries, scholars, or families with administrative distinction, often depicted straight, not curved.
 A single curved feather, as in this case, is quite unusual.
 It might have been a personal emblem rather than a traditional heraldic charge, perhaps alluding to intellect, artistic sensibility, or even a play on the family’s name (arme parlante).

 Timbro a sigillo con stemma aquila e piuma.